Celine Dion in Concert: History

-Between August 1992 and March 1993 she toured Quebec, Canada.
-In August 1992, in front of more than 45,000 people, Dion took part in a historic concert at Le Parc des Iles on Ile Ste-Hélène to celebrate the 350th anniversary of Montreal.
-She performed duets with Aaron Neville, Peabo Bryson and The Atlanta Super Choir in a concert that was later aired on the CBC's Les Beaux Dimanches.
-On 23 March 1993 Dion began her English-language Canada leg of the tour, with five sold-out concerts at the Montreal Forum.
-This last leg included 28 dates and 75,000 tickets.
-When they went on sale, the tickets were sold in 5 hours.
+Between August 1992 and November 1993, Dion toured Canada.
+On 15 August 1992, in front of more than 45,000 people, she took part in a historic concert at the Parc des Îles on Saint Helen's Island to celebrate the 350th anniversary of Montreal.
+She performed duets with Aaron Neville, Peabo Bryson and The Atlanta Super Choir in a concert that was later aired on the CBC's Les beaux dimanches.